Venezuela

-Venezuela, (Note: English: /ˌvɛnəˈzweɪlə/ VEN-ə-ZWAY-lə; /es-419/.) officially the Bolivarian Republic of Venezuela, is a country on the northern coast of South America, consisting of a continental landmass and many islands and islets in the Caribbean Sea.
-It comprises an area of 916,445 km2, and its population was estimated at 29 million in 2022.
-The capital and largest urban agglomeration is the city of Caracas.
-The continental territory is bordered on the north by the Caribbean Sea and the Atlantic Ocean, on the west by Colombia, Brazil on the south, Trinidad and Tobago to the north-east and on the east by Guyana.
-Venezuela consists of 23 states, the Capital District, and federal dependencies covering Venezuela's offshore islands.
-Venezuela is among the most urbanized countries in Latin America; the vast majority of Venezuelans live in the cities of the north and in the capital.
+Venezuela, (Note: English: /ˌvɛnəˈzweɪlə/ VEN-ə-ZWAY-lə; /es-419/.) officially the Bolivarian Republic of Venezuela, is a country on the northern coast of South America, consisting of a continental landmass and various islands and islets in the Caribbean Sea.
+It comprises an area of 912,050 km2, with a population estimated at 31.8 million in 2025.
+The capital and largest urban agglomeration is Caracas.
+The continental territory is bordered on the north by the Caribbean Sea and the Atlantic Ocean, on the west by Colombia, on the south by Brazil, on the east by Guyana, and on the northeast by Trinidad and Tobago.
+Venezuela consists of 23 states, the Capital District, and the Federal Dependencies covering Venezuela's offshore islands.
+Venezuela is among the most urbanized countries in Latin America, with an estimated urbanization rate of 88.4% in 2022.
+The vast majority of Venezuelans live in urban areas in the north, including in the capital.

 The territory of Venezuela was colonized by Spain in 1522, amid resistance from Indigenous peoples.
-In 1811, it became one of the first Spanish-American territories to declare independence from the Spanish and to form part of the first federal Republic of Colombia (Gran Colombia).
-It separated as a full sovereign country in 1830.
+In 1811, it became one of the first Spanish American territories to declare independence from the Spanish and to form part of the first federal Republic of Colombia (Gran Colombia).
+It separated as a fully sovereign country in 1830.
 During the 19th century, Venezuela suffered political turmoil and autocracy, remaining dominated by regional military dictators until the mid-20th century.
 From 1958, the country had a series of democratic governments, as an exception where most of the region was ruled by military dictatorships, and the period was characterized by economic prosperity.
 Economic shocks in the 1980s and 1990s led to major political crises and widespread social unrest, including the deadly Caracazo riots of 1989, two attempted coups in 1992, and the impeachment of a president for embezzlement of public funds charges in 1993.
-The collapse in confidence in the existing parties saw the 1998 Venezuelan presidential election, the catalyst for the Bolivarian Revolution, which began with a 1999 Constituent Assembly, where a new Constitution of Venezuela was imposed.
-The government's populist social welfare policies were bolstered by soaring oil prices, temporarily increasing social spending, and reducing economic inequality and poverty in the early years of the regime.
-However, poverty began to rapidly increase in the 2010s.
-The 2013 Venezuelan presidential election was widely disputed leading to widespread protest, which triggered another nationwide crisis that continues to this day.
+Confidence in the existing political parties collapsed during the 1998 Venezuelan presidential election, in which Hugo Chávez was elected and which became the catalyst for the Bolivarian Revolution.
+During the 1999 Constituent Assembly, a new Constitution of Venezuela was written and ratified.